MurphyPone/murphypone.github.io/src/content/true-skill-2.md

 ### Markov Chain Monte Carlo Methods

 If we know that $\text{skill}$ and $\text{perf}$ are normally distributed, it would make sense to assume that the model already suggests win/loss rate, but this is often not the case.
 Usually, these compositions of distributions are intractable, meaning they are not sampleable.
-Markov Chain Monte Carlo Methods le us work around this, with any such combination of disributions.
+Markov Chain Monte Carlo Methods le us work around this, with any such combination of distributions.
 If we follow the sample chain down to $\text{perf}_i$, we can roughly plot the resultant _would-be_ sample of our intractable "winner" distribution.
 This plot would be numerically correct or accurate, but not analytically correct.

 ## Computing Skill Ratings